Emergent Symmetry and Valley Chern Insulator in Twisted Double-Bilayer Graphene

-Recently, it was predicted that the nontrivial band topology can be observed through bulk magneto-transport, and is manifested in its Hofstadter butterfly \cite{lian2018,lian2020,arbeitman2020}.
-In particular, a gap between bands that carry a nontrivial topological valley Chern number is predicted to close at a specific nonzero magnetic flux per unit cell.
-Here, we present a combined experimental and theoretical study of magneto-transport in TDBG at $\theta=1.01^\circ$.
-As a function of perpendicular magnetic field ($B$), the experimental data show an unexpected closing of the gap at charge neutrality when the flux per moir\'e unit cell $\Phi\approx(1/2)\Phi_0$ ($\Phi_0=h/e$ is the flux quanta).
-This experimental observation is largely independent of the applied transverse electric field, which induces a gap opening at charge neutrality in zero magnetic field.
-Closing of the gap at charge neutrality in perpendicular magnetic fields is in sharp contrast with the tenets of the quantum Hall effect, which dictate that gaps increase as a function of $B$.
-This observation is a direct consequence of the nontrivial topology of the valley-filtered flat bands, characterized by a valley Chern number $2$, and a proof of both the band topology and the emergent symmetry that protects it.
+Theoretical studies suggest that the nontrivial band topology manifests itself in the Hofstadter butterfly, and can be observed through bulk magneto-transport \cite{lian2018,wu2021a,crosse2020,lian2020,arbeitman2020}.
+In particular, a non-interacting band gap that carries a topological valley Chern number $C_V>0$ is predicted to close at or before magnetic flux per unit cell $\Phi=(1/C_V)\Phi_0$ ($\Phi_0=h/e$ is the flux quanta).
+Here, we present a combined experimental and theoretical study of magneto-transport in TDBG at $\theta=0.97^\circ$, $1.01^\circ$ and $1.33^\circ$.
+As a function of perpendicular magnetic field ($B$) the experimental data show an unexpected closing of the gap at charge neutrality when the flux per moir\'e unit cell $\Phi\approx(1/2)\Phi_0$ or smaller, in contrast with the tenets of the quantum Hall effect, which dictate that gaps increase as a function of $B$.
+This observation is consistent with the valley Chern number $C_V=2$ of the valley-filtered flat bands, which supports both the band topology and the emergent symmetry that protects it.
 Furthermore, by theoretically analyzing the effect of interactions, we show that our experiment implies an interaction energy scale larger than the bandwidth of the flat bands in TDBG at $\theta=1.01^\circ$, and that the interaction does not spoil the single-particle band topology and the emergent valley symmetry at charge neutrality.

+Figure 1(a) shows a schematic of the TDBG sample, with hBN dielectrics and three gates -- top, bottom, and substrate gates.
+The top and the bottom gates are used to independently control the carrier density ($n$) and transverse electric field ($E$) in the TDBG.
+For the $\theta=0.97^\circ$ sample the bottom gate, which is made of monolayer graphene and contacted with several electrodes, also acts as a resistively detected Kelvin probe to the TDBG chemical potential.
+The substrate gate is added to the dual gated geometry to tune the transverse $E$-field at which the TDBG chemical potential is measured \cite{wang2022}.